NatalieBlack/natalieblack.github.io/source/_posts/2015-03-29-processing-sketches-march-23-27.markdown

 <script type="text/javascript" src="{{ root_url }}/javascripts/util.js"></script>
 <script type="text/javascript" src="{{ root_url }}/javascripts/libs/jquery.min.js"></script>

 This batch of sketches started off with the egg shape from the [composite object example](https://processing.org/examples/compositeobjects.html) on the Processing website.
-Eggs are hilarious, especially when wobbling.
+Fact: eggs are hilarious, especially when wobbling.

 As usual: click on the squares and just keep clicking!